Beloth/Ostston-Work/Notes/Next Session.md

 * We've had another rat stew.
 I'm grateful but its curious.
 I've not seen any rats around....
 * Petro's has died of his wounds.
 He wasn't a bad man but I can find little sympathy for him.
 * I think its been a 2 weeks but its hard to tell when there's no light.
 * My suspicions were well founded.
-While everone else was I think we've been eating him... what are we becoming...
+While everone else slept I went to look where the bodies were being kept.
+Chunks of flesh have been removed.
+I think...
+I think we've been eating them... what are we becoming...
 * I can bear it no longer.
 We have become feral animals.
 Eating our dead.
 Somthing must be done...
 * To my shame I have killed those I swore to protect.
 To anyone reading this, I confess I poisoned the remaining water with a sleeping draught and killed them while they slept.
 I fear I will never see Mielikki's light but to allow them to degenerate further into cannibalism would be unthinkable.
 The same dagger that ended their lives will end mine.